Sangeet96/Password_Manager_App/README.md

 # CyberKey - Password Manager App

 <h2>Introduction</h2>
-CyberKey is a modern and secure password management application built using the MERN stack (MongoDB, Express, React, Node.js) with TailwindCSS for styling.
-The app allows users to securely save, edit, delete, and copy their passwords, making password management easy and efficient.
+CyberKey is a modern password management application built for **personal use**, using the MERN stack (MongoDB, Express, React, Node.js) with TailwindCSS for styling.
+The app allows me to securely save, edit, delete, and copy their passwords, making password management easy and efficient.

 <h2> Features </h2>

 <h3> Save Password: </h3>
-Store your passwords securely with CyberKey.
+Store passwords securely with CyberKey.
 Each password is saved in a MongoDB Atlas database, ensuring that your data is kept safe.

 <h3> Edit Password: </h3>
 Easily update any saved password.
 The app provides a simple interface to modify existing passwords as needed.

 <h3> Delete Password: </h3>
-Remove any password that you no longer need.
-This feature ensures that your password list is always up-to-date.
+Remove any password that is no longer need.
+This feature ensures that the password list is always up-to-date.

 <h3> Copy Password: </h3>
-Quickly copy any password to your clipboard for easy pasting.
+Quickly copy any password to the clipboard for easy pasting.
 This feature streamlines the process of entering passwords into login forms.

 <h2> Technologies Used </h2>